SpanishPear/spanishpear.github.io/posts/graduating.md

 &nbsp;

 Over the last four years worn many "hats"[^1] at UNSW, arguably too many[^2].
-I've managed to volunteer in the following positions:
+I've managed to volunteer in the following positions[^10]:
   - Arc Wellness.
-  - Organise social events for UNSW CSESoc[^3] (csesoc) (2019 - 2020).
+  - Organise social events for UNSW CSESoc[^3] (csesoc).
-  - Organise social events for UNSW Co-op Society[^4] (co-op soc) (2019 - 2020).
+  - Organise social events for UNSW Co-op Society[^4] (co-op soc).
-  - Executive Secretary for co-op soc (2020 - 2021).
+  - Executive Secretary for co-op soc.
-  - Organise social events for my church on campus (2020 - 2021).
+  - Organise social events for my church on campus.
-  - Focus on CSE Student wellbeing as the student network director (2020 - 2021).
+  - Focus on CSE Student wellbeing as the student network director .
-  - Lead a team of ~100 as Co-President and Grievance Officer of csesoc[^5] (2021 - 2022).
+  - Lead a team of ~100 as Co-President and Grievance Officer of csesoc[^5].
-  - Support the projects and development of csesoc as development lead (2022 - pres).
+  - Support the projects and development of csesoc as development lead.
-  - Represent the cse student body as student representitive (2020 - pres).
+  - Represent the cse student body as student representitive.
   - Other things I've forgotten (soz).